This is a work-in-progress, with more to be added as more photographs become available.

 It is curious that both examples have been whitewashed.
 I presume that is just coincidence?
 Another example, from Darwen.

 Windows are generally quite simple, with a plain lintel and sill, but doors often have quite a bit of variation.
 That is, variation between rows.
-All the houses in a row will be identical.
+All the houses in a row will be identical - if built at the same time.

 This image from Padiham shows the most basic.